juntyr/compression-safeguards/docs/index.md

 - [`findiff_abs`][numcodecs_safeguards.safeguards.stencil.findiff.abs.FiniteDifferenceAbsoluteErrorBoundSafeguard] (absolute error bound on finite differences):

-    The elementwise absolute error of the finite-difference-approximated derivative is guaranteed to be less than or equal to the provided bound.
+    The pointwise absolute error of the finite-difference-approximated derivative is guaranteed to be less than or equal to the provided bound.
 The safeguard supports three types of [`FiniteDifference`][numcodecs_safeguards.safeguards.stencil.findiff.FiniteDifference]: `central`, `forward`, `backward`.
 The fininite difference is computed with respect to the provided uniform grid spacing.
 If the spacing is different along different axes, multiple safeguards along specific axes with different spacing can be combined.
 If the finite difference for an element evaluates to an infinite value, this safeguard guarantees that the finite difference on the decoded value produces the exact same infinite value.
 For a NaN finite difference, this safeguard guarantees that the finite difference on the decoded value is also NaN, but does not guarantee that it has the same bitpattern.

 ### Per-element properties

-- [`zero`][numcodecs_safeguards.safeguards.elementwise.zero.ZeroIsZeroSafeguard] (zero/constant preserving):
+- [`zero`][numcodecs_safeguards.safeguards.pointwise.zero.ZeroIsZeroSafeguard] (zero/constant preserving):

     Values that are zero in the input are guaranteed to also be *exactly* zero in the decompressed output.
 This safeguard can also be used to enforce that another constant value is bitwise preserved, e.g. a missing value constant or a semantic "zero" value that is represented as a non-zero number.
 Beware that +0.0 and -0.0 are semantically equivalent in floating point but have different bitwise patterns.
 If you want to preserve both, you need to use two safeguards, one configured for each zero.

-- [`sign`][numcodecs_safeguards.safeguards.elementwise.sign.SignPreservingSafeguard] (sign-preserving):
+- [`sign`][numcodecs_safeguards.safeguards.pointwise.sign.SignPreservingSafeguard] (sign-preserving):

     Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
 The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.
 This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.